Cholesterol and Diabetes

 How does diabetes affect cholesterol?

-Diabetes tends to lower "good" cholesterol levels and raise triglyceride and "bad" cholesterol levels, which increases the risk for heart disease and stroke.
-This common condition is called diabetic dyslipidemia.
+Diabetes tends to lower "good" cholesterol levels and raise triglycerides and "bad" cholesterol levels, which increases the risk for heart disease and stroke.
+This condition is called diabetic dyslipidemia.

 Learning how to prevent and treat abnormal cholesterol levels is an important step in maintaining optimum health.